 DOCTOR OF CHIROPRACTIC PROGRAM: Chiropractic is an approved discipline eligible for increased Unsubsidized Direct Loan amounts.
 The additional amount, up to \$12,500 per academic year, can be awarded only to students enrolled in the DC program.
 This means a DC student may receive up to \$33,000 total per academic year (or every two trimesters.)
-The limits may not exceed the cost of attendance budget.
+The annual limits may not exceed the cost of attendance budget.
 The aggregate limit for eligible students is \$224,000.
 These limits include all loans made to the student for all attendance, including loans received as an undergraduate and/or graduate student.

-DOCTOR OF HEALTH PROFESSIONS EDUCATION AND MASTER'S DEGREE PROGRAMS: The maximum amount of student education loans is limited federally to \$20,500 per academic year and cannot exceed a maximum borrowing amount of \$138,500.
-The aggregate limit includes undergraduate loan debt and applies to students enrolled solely in these programs.
+DOCTOR OF HEALTH PROFESSIONS EDUCATION AND

+MASTER'S DEGREE PROGRAMS: The maximum amount of student education loans is limited federally to \$20,500 per academic year and cannot exceed a maximum borrowing amount of \$138,500.
+The aggregate limit for eligible students is \$224,000.
+These limits include all loans made to the student for all attendance, including loans received as an undergraduate and/or graduate student.